- Get Started

 Or if you prefer to watch a video, take a look at the webinar recordings showcasing organisations and vendors who have adopted!

-The Tin Can API makes the learning experience you provide more important.
+The Experience API makes the learning experience you provide more important.
 The learner’s interactions with your tool are communicated through the API in a way other systems can make sense of and build on.
 The combination of learning experiences across many tools is a greater sum than its parts.
 These parts are not new, but are sometimes lost, now collecting and recognizing them is now possible.

 Alternatively, you can read on and explore the emerging Enterprise Learning Ecosystem.